nathanielburman/cult-of-akira-yokai/README.md

 This other egirl came at me and she fronted for a split second and we actually started kissing because she was beautiful and I worshiped her for a brief moment and burned in love for your soul and but she was evil. so I killed her too.
 Slurping up a little bit of liquid which keep coming out of this bodies ears and eyes.

 I cyber punched this other egirl that came at me with three other egirls.

+...

+Florida is infested with hiding.
+I completely level Lee County with a flick and I backhand another egirl into oblivion.